makersacademy/CV/README.md

 - [Barings Asset Management](http://www.barings.com/global/index.htm), March 2014 - February 2015, System Test Analyst.
   - End to end testing of the financial systems.
 - Barclays Bank, July 2013 - December 2013, Analyst - Contractor
-  - Data analytics writing SQL queries to track sanctioned payments as part of the anti-terroism program.
+  - Data analytics writing SQL queries to track sanctioned payments as part of the anti-terrorism program.
 - [Trafigura Ltd](http://www.trafigura.com), March 2007 – March 2013, System Tester
   - Writing and execution of tests to ensure that the trading systems functioned as expected.
 Running of the UAT phase and working with stakeholders to ensure live implementation ran successfully.

 ## Interests
 - Kitesurfing, snowboard, surfing and more kitesurfing.
 - All things techi, reading and watching clips about what is happening in this area.
-- Photography and traveling.
+- Photography and travelling.